-(1) The bank shall report all DLAs deployed / joined by them, whether their own or those of the LSPs, either exclusively or as a platform participant, on the Centralised Information Management System (CIMS) portal of the Reserve Bank in the requisite format as given in the Annex - I to this Direction.

-(2) The bank shall update the aforesaid list as and when additional DLA(s) are deployed or the engagement with the existing DLA(s) ceases to exist by filing the updated data in the CIMS portal.

-(3) The Chief Compliance Officer of the bank or any other official designated by the Board of the bank for the purpose shall certify that the data on DLAs submitted by them on the CIMS portal is correct and the DLAs are compliant with all the extant regulatory instructions, including the provisions of this Chapter, as updated from time to time.

-(4) Without prejudice to the generality of the above, the Chief Compliance Officer / other official designated by the Board of the bank shall certify the following aspects:
+- (1) The bank shall report all DLAs deployed / joined by them, whether their own or those of the LSPs, either exclusively or as a platform participant, on the Centralised Information Management System (CIMS) portal of the Reserve Bank in the requisite format as given in the Annex - I to these Directions. - (2) The bank shall update the aforesaid list as and when additional DLA(s) are deployed or the engagement with the existing DLA(s) ceases to exist by filing the updated data in the CIMS portal. - (3) The Chief Compliance Officer of the bank or any other official designated by the Board of the bank for the purpose shall certify that the data on DLAs submitted by them on the CIMS portal is correct and the DLAs are compliant with all the extant regulatory instructions, including the provisions of this Chapter. - (4) Without prejudice to the generality of the above, the Chief Compliance Officer / other official designated by the Board of the bank shall certify the following aspects: - (i) DLAs have link to the bank's website where further information about the loan products, the lender, the LSP, particulars of customer care, link to Sachet Portal, privacy policies, etc. can be accessed by the borrower. - (ii) DLAs (in case owned by LSP), have appointed a suitable nodal grievance redressal officer to deal with digital lending related complaints / issues raised by the borrower, details of which are prominently available on the respective DLA.

-- i) DLAs have link to the bank's website where further information about the loan products, the lender, the LSP, particulars of customer care, link to Sachet Portal, privacy policies, etc. can be accessed by the borrower. - ii) DLAs (in case owned by LSP), have appointed a suitable nodal grievance redressal officer to deal with digital lending related complaints / issues raised by the borrower, details of which are prominently available on the respective DLA. - iii) Data collection and storage by DLAs is in compliance with paragraph 13 and paragraph 14 of this Direction and other statutory and regulatory requirements, as applicable from time to time. - iv) The DLA's particulars submitted by the bank are also suitably disclosed on the bank's website as required under paragraph 9(4) of this Direction.
+- (iii) Data collection and storage by DLAs is in compliance with paragraphs 13 and 14 of these Directions and other statutory and regulatory requirements, as applicable from time to time. - (iv) The DLA's particulars submitted by the bank are also suitably disclosed on the bank's website as required under paragraph 9(4) of these Directions.

-(5) The bank shall ensure the correctness and timeliness of information regarding DLAs, as the data, as submitted by the bank on CIMS, shall be published on the website of RBI in an automated manner and RBI shall not verify / validate the data submitted on CIMS.
+(5) The bank shall ensure the correctness and timeliness of information regarding DLAs, as the data, as submitted by the bank on CIMS, shall be published on the website of the Reserve Bank in an automated manner and the Reserve Bank shall not verify / validate the data submitted on CIMS.
 All issues and grievances of customers concerning DLAs shall be addressed and dealt with by the bank directly.